 I’ve been actually fortunate to experience the open-source culture when I started my journey with R programming.
 I was amazed to find answers to any of my peculiar, yet common questions, on Stack Overflow, a community of millions of programmers who really help each other on a daily basis.
 In addition, I found valuable help in R-bloggers, a blog aggregator of content contributed by bloggers who write about R. I would certainly not be able to practice R without this community.
 I can only imagine how super it would be, to be able to ask and to answer, any question in the domain of “People Analytics”!
 How great it would be to practice coding on HR open data!

 Indeed, there are excellent “People Analytics” groups on LinkedIn (e.g., People Analytics: Data-Driven HR), brilliant blogging platforms (e.g., Analytics in HR), and of course, I must mention, with respect and gratefulness, David Green, whose inspiring and comprehensive analysis are well known in this field.
 But all of this is not even close to the R community yet.
 Could open-source culture ever work in “People Analytics”?

 Open-Source is where innovation happens

 R community will outnumber the “People Analytics” community for a long time, I believe.
 But numbers are not the only condition for success.
-According to Matthew Mascord on OSS Watch, open source communities may be extremely small.
+According to Matthew Mascord on OSS Watch, open-source communities may be extremely small.
 They start out, either because someone wants something new to be built, or someone intends to meet the future needs of others.
-In other words, open source communities is where innovation happens.
+In other words, open-source communities are where innovation happens.

-It appears that this is exactly the case with the relatively new HR open source initiative.
-Established by Ambrosia Vertesi and Lars Schmidt, this is a knowledge sharing community, bringing open source learning approaches to the global field of HR and recruiting.
-They seek to accelerate learning, close the gap between those who leads and those who lags, share best practices, learnings and failures, and give a permission to try, fail and share.
+It appears that this is exactly the case with the relatively new HR open-source initiative.
+Established by Ambrosia Vertesi and Lars Schmidt, this is a knowledge-sharing community, bringing open source learning approaches to the global field of HR and recruiting.
+They seek to accelerate learning, close the gap between those who lead and those who lag, share best practices, learnings, and failures, and give permission to try, fail, and share.